fbpx

 • You might need an unplanned caesarean birth if your or your baby’s health is threatened during labour.

-• You might be advised to have a caesarean birth if your obstetrician thinks that giving birth vaginally would put your baby at risk.
-This would be an elective or planned caesarean birth, meaning that you have decided ahead of time that a caesarean is the best way for your baby to be born.
+• You might be advised during your pregnancy to have a caesarean birth if your obstetrician thinks that giving birth vaginally would put you or your baby at risk.
+If you accept this advice, this would be an elective or planned caesarean birth, meaning that you have decided ahead of time that a caesarean is the best way for your baby to be born.

 Do I have a right to a caesarean birth?